Spain: Energy

 In 2010 Spain became the solar power world leader when it overtook the United States with a massive power station plant called La Florida, near Alvarado, Badajoz.
 Spain is also Europe's main producer of wind energy.
-In 2010 its wind turbines generated 42,976 GWh, which accounted for 16.4% of all electrical energy produced in Spain.
-On 9 November 2010, wind energy reached an instantaneous historic peak covering 53% of mainland electricity demand and generating an amount of energy that is equivalent to that of 14 nuclear reactors.
-Other renewable energies used in Spain are hydroelectric, biomass and marine (2 power plants under construction).
+In 2010 its wind turbines generated 16.4% of all electrical energy produced in Spain.
+On 9 November 2010, wind power reached a historic peak covering 53% of mainland electricity demand and generating 14.2 GW of power, equivalent to that of 14 nuclear reactors.
+Other renewable energies used in Spain are hydroelectric, biomass and marine.

 Non-renewable energy sources used in Spain are nuclear (8 operative reactors), gas, coal, and oil.
 Fossil fuels together generated 58% of Spain's electricity in 2009, just below the OECD mean of 61%.
 Nuclear power generated another 19%, and wind and hydro about 12% each.

+Science and technology

+The Consejo Superior de Investigaciones Científicas (CSIC) is the leading public agency dedicated to scientific research in the country.
+It ranked as the 5th top governmental scientific institution worldwide (and 32nd overall) in the 2018 SCImago Institutions Rankings.
+Spain was ranked 29th in the Global Innovation Index in 2025.

+Higher education institutions perform about a 60% of the basic research in the country.
+Likewise, the contribution of the private sector to R&D expenditures is much lower than in other EU and OECD countries.